yashNaN/GravitySimulator/Readme.md

+If you are reading this on GitHub please do yourself a favor and open this in a text editor.
+The formatting is so much better than this.

-Readme for Space Gravity Simulator
+Readme for Space Gravity Simulator by Yashwanth Nannapaneni

 This is a simple program that simulates gravity in space written in Java.
 The equation used to calculate gravity is Gmm/r^2 with G being the universal gravitation constant, m is the mass of one object in kg, and other m is the mass of the other object in kg, and r is the distance between the two objects.
 The program calculates the total gravity on a single object by calculating the force of gravity due to every other object in the x direction and the force of gravity due to every other object in  the y direction.
 All the values and calculations in the x and y directions are done separately.
 The program adds all these forces to calculate the acceleration and velocity in each direction.